Sujuwa/challenge/README.md

 Bonus points are given for the following extra features:

+* Unit tests
+* Implement separate settings page to set how many towns are shown in the table
+* Visualize the table data somehow
 * Add autocomplete to the search form
-* Visualize the table data somehow
-* ...
-* Profit
+*

 ### Getting started
 * Fork this repository using the [Fork](https://github.com/Sujuwa/challenge/fork_select) button on the top of the page.